we celebrate life honoring the accomplishments of the artist who has walked this path.

 Joe spent most of his time spinning music and had joined “Rock Da Flow Entertainment.”
 And, he was known for saying, “There is no party big or small that we are not willing to rock!”
 But unfortunately in March of 2010, FTB fans suffered the loss of a great DJ and friend.

 DJ Joe will always be remembered and missed by all.
 R.I.P.

-DJ LEN WALKER, (? – May, 2010), was first introduced to turntables by his friend producer Winston Jones.
+Len was first introduced to turntables by his friend producer Winston Jones.
 Soon after, he went on to hold a residency for ten years at Club Equs in Brooklyn and while there Len learned and crafted various styles and types of music from Latin, Haitian, African and his pride and joy, House.
 After ten years Len decided to give up the music and start a family but the urge kept calling him back.
-Len would play at private functions, but he has also played at various venues with such DJs as, Jeremiahs Santiago (FTL), Rob Lewis, Nicky P, Karizma, Martinez Brothers, DJ Speedy, DJ Cameron (Club Langston), and DJ Jeff Jazzy.
+Len would play at private functions, but he has also played at various venues with such DJs as, Jeremiah Santiago (FTL), Rob Lewis, Nicky P, Karizma, Martinez Brothers, DJ Speedy, DJ Cameron (Club Langston), and DJ Jeff Jazzy.

 Len Walker was loved by many and his memory will not be forgotten.
 R.I.P.